Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations: Introduction

 Currently, there is a gap in the representation of the connection between the scene's spatial feature changes and the interactions that cause them.
-Connecting the semantic attributes of these interactions (\ie{} their symbolic knowledge) with the scene's spatial features is an extension of the grounding problem~\cite{hughesFoundationsSpatialPerception2024, ranaSayPlanGroundingLarge2023a}.
+Connecting the semantic attributes of these interactions (\ie{} their symbolic knowledge) with the scene's spatial features is an extension of the grounding problem~\cite{hughesFoundationsSpatialPerception2024, ranaSayPlanGroundingLarge2023c}.
 Grounding dynamic events through spatial features allows robots to not only perceive the environment, but also to recall and reason from historical interactions, \eg{} offering insights about unusual occurrences, assessing the states of routine tasks, or tracking personal items based on usage history.

 In this work, we propose a novel framework,~\ac{egg}, to aggregate, organize, and describe robotic observations over time, creating a unified representation that includes both spatial features and dynamic events.
-The rich information from the framework efficiently enables the extraction of relevant information subsets based on specific queries or tasks, ensuring insightful and contextually appropriate responses from robots, as illustrated in \figref{fig:cover}. \Eg{} for the same query in the \figref{fig:cover}, the spatial components could only identify \textit{"my mug"}, and the event components could only retrieve mug-related activities without identifying the mug referred to by the query.
+The rich information from the framework efficiently enables the extraction of relevant information subsets based on specific queries or tasks, ensuring insightful and contextually appropriate responses from robots, as illustrated in \figref{fig:cover}.
 We then demonstrate the capability of our representation through a series of experiments using real robotic data.
 The core contributions of this work are: \begin{itemize} \item \ac{egg}, a framework that unifies spatial features from the environment with dynamic events, allowing robots to perceive, reason, and explain what happens in a scene. \item A method that exploits the spatio-temporal queryability of~\ac{egg} to retrieve a task-related compressed subgraph. \item Experimental results from real robotic data showing that~\ac{egg} allows robots to retrieve relevant information and respond to human queries regarding the scene. \item An open-source implementation of~\ac{egg} framework as well as the evaluation dataset, promoting further advancements in spatio-temporal scene understanding. \end{itemize}